vcxabier/tasks/backups.md

 backup_dirs = parser.get('backup', 'set_source').split(',')
 backup_location = parser.get('backup', 'set_destination')
 ```
-Also define one fuction called `max` this read the section inside the configuration file that say the maximum of backups that can be created.
+Also define one fuction called `max_b` this read the section inside the configuration file that say the maximum of backups that can be created, its 10 backup directory.

 ```python
 max_b = parser.getint('cuantity', 'max')